 Soaking in the beauty of Yellowstone is an eye-opening experience that might change your perspective on things.
 As with every location, you need to be cautious and prepare for any possible mishaps or health problems in advance.

-- The Wildlife: Not many predators will attack if you remain a safe distance from them.
+Not many predators will attack if you remain a safe distance from them.
 Attacks usually occur only if an animal, say a grizzly bear, is startled from a close distance.
 Respect the distance, and observe them from afar without disturbing them.
 Travel in groups when you go hiking, skiing, or snowshoeing, and carry bear spray with you in case you encounter an aggressive bear on your path.
 If you find an injured animal or an animal in distress, alert the local authorities to the location of the animal.
-Don’t try to tend to it or pick it up, as wild animals are often hosts to disease-causing germs.
+Don't try to tend to it or pick it up, as wild animals are often hosts to disease-causing germs.

-- Your Health: You need to update all your vaccines and have your dog take a rabies shot if you are bringing them.
+You need to update all your vaccines and have your dog take a rabies shot if you are bringing them.
 Talk to your doctor first for a general checkup and to check in with any pre-existing medical conditions.
 Make reservations in advance in the many lodges and cabins if you're not going to be camping.
 If you're out in the open, pack insect repellent and heaters.

-- Pets: Pets are allowed in the park, but they can't go with you on any boardwalks, hiking trails, or nature trails.
+Pets are allowed in the park, but they can't go with you on any boardwalks, hiking trails, or nature trails.
 They need to be in their crate or on a leash at all times and are only allowed outside at the parking lot and campground.
 The restrictions are very reasonable.
 Yellowstone is a national park, home to many wild animals that might transmit diseases to your pet or hurt them.

-- Pack for the Cold: Even in summer months, tourists have reported sleet, light snow, and freezing rain.
+Even in summer months, tourists have reported sleet, light snow, and freezing rain.
 This is especially important information if you intend to spend your time camping.
 Have a heater, extra blankets, and raincoats with you at all times.
 Yellowstone seems to be in a unique ecosystem with its own local weather.
 Bring the extras with you to avoid buying them at exorbitant rates.

-- Unplug: Yellowstone is wild and has few cell towers that will only give you limited connectivity.
+Yellowstone is wild and has few cell towers that will only give you limited connectivity.
 Expect to be cut off from the outside world as you traverse the park.
 The visitor center and certain lodges will have connectivity and WiFi signals, though expect it to get weaker and more erratic as you enter into the vast expanses of uninterrupted wilderness.

 Visitors Medical Insurance for Travelers Visiting Yellowstone - FAQs